alexchisum/Add-Homosaurus-to-LCSH/README.md

 Next, create an Itemized set based on this report using the "Add items to set - from Analytics" function.

-Finally, run your four normalization processes as jobs on the set you created.
+Finally, run your four normalization rules as jobs on the set you created.
 This will supplement any LCSH terms in the 650 $a with corresponding Homosaurus terms.